 - Income Tax: Cryptocurrency is Property

 Cryptocurrency is a digital asset.
 You cannot tough it.

 Bitcoin is stored in a “wallet.”
-The wallet is accessed through a “private key,” which accessed through a “private key,” which is a login and a password.
+The wallet is saved on a hard drive and accessed using a “private key,” which is a login and a password.

 Fiduciaries and Cryptocurrency

 - How can a fiduciary avoid personal liability when administering cryptocurrency?